5a5a8/PyCFD/12StNS/README.md

 # 12 Steps to Navier Stokes

+## Note:

+Github sometimes has trouble rendering Jupyter notebooks.
+Your best bet is to clone this repository and run the notebooks locally.

+If that is not an option, try pasting the link at [https://nbviewer.jupyter.org/](https://nbviewer.jupyter.org/).
+Note that this should work, but may take a while to render the animations.

 ## Introduction

 These are the Jupyter notebooks I created while completing the course '12 Steps to Navier Stokes' by Lorena A. Barber.